-In addition to the above curricular objectives, the Department of Counseling has program wide objectives.
+In addition to the above curricular objectives, the Department of Counseling has program specific objectives.
 These include:

 - School Counseling students will obtain certification as school counselors.

-- Students in all majors (Marital, Couple, and Family Counseling, Clinical Mental Health Counseling, School Counseling, and Student Affairs Counseling) will obtain the appropriate state licensure.
+- Students in all majors (Marriage, Couple, and Family Counseling, Clinical Mental Health Counseling, School Counseling, and Student Affairs Counseling) will obtain the appropriate state licensure as professional counselors.